CS lives in an house that's being slowly converted into a rainforest by his rapidly-propagating plant collection.

 Fortunately, I'm not alone.
 Thanks to COVID-19, houseplant ownership has blossomed into a full-blown culture, and I'm not the only one becoming a Crazy Plant Parent.
 There's a good reason for this; houseplants are constantly new and changing, decrease stress, improve your air, and are way less likely to pee on your carpet than an animal-based pet.

-If you're looking for ways to improve your mental help this year, whether COVID-related or just generally, I humbly present the option of growing a COVID Houseplant Rainforest!
+If you're looking for ways to improve your mental health, whether COVID-related or just generally, I humbly present the option of growing a Houseplant Rainforest!

 What good will that do, you ask?
 Well, for starters...

 As we round the corner on Pandemic Year Two, I find myself relying more and more on my plants to keep me from climbing the walls (metaphorically), as I destress by watching them climb my walls for me (literally).